Virtual Study Abroad Program

 - TCC tuition and fees are in addition to the program cost.

 - Early deposits are required.
-Non-refundable restrictions and cancelation penalties may apply.
+Non-refundable restrictions and cancellation penalties may apply.

 - Trips are small group based, usually 10-20 participants.